migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/weather.md

 Feature: Weather data caching
   In order to have better efficiency and minimize API calls As a Developer
-  I want the system to cache weather data
+  I want to cache weather data

   Scenario: Serve cached weather data ("happy path")
     Given weather data was fetched for "Madrid" 10 minutes ago